thetribeio/strapi-provider-sms-smsenvoi/README.md

 # strapi-provider-sms-smsenvoi

-Note: this package needs to be used with a sms provider for Strapi, such as [TODO]
+Note: this package needs to be used with a sms provider for Strapi, such as https://github.com/thetribeio/strapi-plugin-sms.

+## Credentials

+Check [smsenvoi authentication instruction](https://developers.smsenvoi.com/?java#authenticate-using-a-user-token) to get user key and access token

 ## Example